Latest stable version: 2014.01-r14 // Release date: March 23, 2015 // Changelog

-New updates will be announced on the BeeGFS page.
+New releases will be announced on the BeeGFS page.

 Automatic Graphical Installation